isiak44/RasheedPBL/Project10/README.md

 ![web2](images/web2.png)

-Next we locate the log folder for Apache and mount it to NFS server's export for logs
+Next step is to locate the log folder for Apache and mount it to NFS server's export for logs

 ![ls-varlog](images/ls-varlog.png)

-Then we configure `/etc/fstab` to enable the mount persist after reboot.
+Then configure `/etc/fstab` to enable the mount persist after reboot.

 ![fstab-mount](images/vi-fstab-mount.png)

-Now we need to fork the Devops tooling repository to our web server and then copy the content in the `html` folder to our `/var/www/html`
+Now we fork the Devops tooling repository to our web server and then copy the content in the `html` folder to our `/var/www/html`

 ![clone-tooling](images/clone-tooling.png)
 ![cp-html](images/cp-html.png)